fatalfeel/proton_sdk_source/README.md

 2.

-There is no OGLES1 OGLES2 texture loss problem after resume screen on Android
+There is no OpenGLES1、2 texture loss problem after resume process on Android

 3.